gwenaellegustin/645-11-Fitness-check/technical_guide.md

 The database has been designed to preserve user data.
 Therefore, once a questionnaire is completed, it is not possible to modify it.
 If an administrator edits a question on the questionnaire, the user will always see the question they answered.
-Technically speaking, changing a question is like this:
+Technically speaking, editing a question is like this:
-- Create a copy of the question with the changes made
+- Creation of a copy of the question with the changes made
-- Removal of the reference question in the form collection
+- Removal of the question's reference in the form collection
-- Added question referencing created in the form collection Deletion only removes the question reference from the form collection
+- Addition of question's reference created in the form collection

+Deletion only removes the question reference from the form collection

 ## Files structure
 Our code is located mostly in the `src` folder.
 This folder contains some folders :